 Managing Personal Information

-Archivists are trained to manage personal data in such ways that both respect individuals’ right to privacy and societies’ need to record their own activities.
+Archivists look after personal data to balance individuals’ right to privacy and societies’ need to record their own activities.
 The EMBL Archive necessarily contains personal data, which is managed by the EMBL Archivist according to professional standards and EMBL's data protection framework.
 Together with EMBL Legal Services, the EMBL Archivist prepared this document to explain why and how the EMBL Archive uses and processes personal data.
 Please feel free to contact the EMBL Archivist with your questions.

 Building the EMBL Archive